boxcast/boxcast-sdk-js/README.md

 analytics.configure({
     browser_name: 'My Browser',       // or detected automatically from user agent
     browser_version: '3.0',           // or detected automatically from user agent
-    player_version: 'my-player v2.1'  // or defaults to version of the boxcast-sdk-js });
+    player_version: 'my-player v2.1'  // or defaults to current version of boxcast-sdk-js });

 analytics.mode('html5').attach({